 - 1 cup ice

-To boost nutritional content try adding a handful spinach or kale.
+To boost nutritional content of this smoothie recipe try adding a handful spinach or kale.

 3. MUSCLE BUILDER